 Select an Extended Car Warranty

 One of the most common mistakes people make when buying an extended warranty is they buy the wrong type of coverage for their vehicle.
 For example they buy a named component policy instead of exclusionary coverage.
+Another mistake many people make is overbuying coverage they will never need.

 All warranties are not created equal.
 No matter what company you decide to go with never take a salesperson's word for what is covered under the policy and always read the fine print.